 Some useful guides that discuss the process of researching family history as well as sources:

 Many of the databases mentioned in the above guides may be subscription-based, but here are some that MHC students can access via local Five College libraries or the South Hadley Public Library:

 Ancestry.com - UMass, Smith, and Amherst subscribe.
 Visit their campuses and look up ancestry.com in the Five College Library Catalog.

 Ancestry.com and Heritage Quest - the South Hadley Public Library has subscriptions to each of these.
 You can visit and use them on site, or, if you get a SHPL library card, you can access Heritage Quest from anywhere using your barcode number.

-For a more in-depth look into the mind of a person from a particular time, place, or background, try searching the library catalog for autobiographies, memoirs, journals, diaries, correspondence, or narratives (narrow by time – e.g., 19th century – place – e.g., United States - or something descriptive of the person - e.g., Native American).
+For a more in-depth look into the mind of a person from a particular time, place, or background, try searching Discover for autobiographies, memoirs, journals, diaries, correspondence, or narratives (narrow by time – e.g., 19th century – place – e.g., United States - or something descriptive of the person - e.g., Native American).
 If you have the name of a specific person, do an author search on that person’s name.

 You may also find the following biographical databases useful: